-Backgammon is commonly thought to have first appeared in Mesopotamia, which is now known as Iraq, Syria and Iran.
-Backgammon has the distinction of being the oldest recorded board game in all of history.
-Backgammon was usually played on wooden surfaces, with stones serving as markers and with dice fashioned from pottery, bones, wood or stones.
-Backgammon has been traced all the way back 1,000's of years to games that were played by the ancient Romans, Egyptians, Persians and Sumerians.
+Backgammon is believed to have begun in Mesopotamia in the Persian Empire (present day Iran, Iraq, and Syria).
+It is the oldest known recorded board game in history.
+Backgammon was typically played on surfaces like wood, using stones as markers and dice made from bones, stones, wood or pottery.
+The game can be traced back thousands of years BC to board games that were played by the Egyptians, Sumerians, Romans, and Persians.

-Backgammon has historically been associated with the rulers and privileged classes of ancient peoples as evidenced by uncovered artifacts and written archives from the Far East, Greece, and Rome.
-Boards with 3x10, 3x12, and 3x6 sized squares were discovered in Egypt identifying the games as the Game of Thirty Squares.
+Backgammon throughout its history has been associated with the leaders and aristocracy of ancient civilizations as shown by excavated relics and literary references from Persia, Greece, Rome, and the Far East.
+Gaming boards with 3x10, 3x12, and 3x6 squares were found in Egypt and it were known as the Game of Thirty Squares or Senat.

 Tabula is also the game which was primarily responsible for the gambling mania which swept Rome prior to its being declared illegal under the Republic.
 The fine for gambling at any other time except the Saturnalia was four times the stakes, although this law was rarely enforced.